Lake Chad

 Lake Chad (بحيرة تشاد, Kanuri: Sádǝ, Lac Tchad) is an endorheic freshwater lake located at the junction of four countries: Nigeria, Niger, Chad, and Cameroon, in western and central Africa respectively, with a catchment area in excess of 1000000 km2.
 It is an important wetland ecosystem in West-Central Africa.
-The lakeside is rich in reeds and swamps, and the plain along the lake is fertile, making it an important irrigated agricultural area.
-The lake is rich in aquatic resources and is one of the important freshwater fish producing areas in Africa.
+The lake is rich in aquatic resources and is one of the important freshwater fish- producing areas in Africa.

 Lake Chad is divided into deeper southern parts and shallower northern parts.
-The water source of the lake mainly comes from rivers such as the Chari River that enter the lake.
+The lake's main source of water is the Chari River which has many tributaries.
 The water level varies greatly seasonally, and the area of the lake also changes dramatically.
-During the African humid period, the lake's area reached 400000 km2.
-Due to the increasingly arid climate, the lake surface gradually shrank.
 In the 19th century, it still had an area of 28000 km2.
-However, due to climate change and human water diversion, it has shrunk significantly since the mid-1970s, and its area has fluctuated between 2000 and 5000 km2.
+However, due to climate change and human water diversion, the lake shrunk significantly between 1960 and 1990, the open water area decreasing from 25,000 km^{2} in 1960 to just 2000 km^{2} in 1980.
+The lake is now no longer estimated to be shrinking, as rainfall recovery has partially occurred.
+Despite the stabilisation of the lake's water volume, Lake Chad is still under threat from climate change.